Mehdi-Chakroun/Terraform-Repo/README.md

 # Terraform-Repo
-Repo for EKS cluster provisionning
+Repo for EKS cluster provisioning variable values are set in terraform.tfvars file